About tree trimming

 Tree trimming is a vital part to ensuring the reliability of Vectren's electric system.
 Vectren has permission to trim trees in the communities it serves through franchise and easement agreements.
 However, Vectren and its trimming contractors always make it a point to give proper notification to property owners about our tree trimming activities before the process begins.

-The following is a projected list of areas with tree trimming activity scheduled for July-September 2017.
+The following is a projected list of areas with tree trimming activity scheduled for October-December 2017.
 Schedules are updated quarterly and subject to change depending on weather or other factors.
 All routes are approximate.
 Actual routes may differ from what is shown.

 Tree Line USA utility